dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 1. As a regular user with sudo privileges, open a terminal on the host that you installed kubeadm on.

-1. Download the Tigera CNX docker images onto that system.
+1. Download the {{site.prodname}} docker images onto that system.
 Follow the instructions [here]({{site.baseurl}}/{{page.version}}/getting-started/essentials), but you can skip the steps related to uploading to a registry, since the images will only be needed locally.